anjo233/STATML_Learn/README.md

 ## Citation

-If you find these tutorials useful in your research or teaching, please cite the accompanying textbook:
+If you find these resources useful in your research or teaching, please cite both the textbook and this tutorial repository.

+### Textbook

 ```bibtex
 @article{ting2025statistical,